-Pope Saint John XXIII was born on November 25 1881 in Sotto il Monte, Bergamo Province, Lombardy Region, Italy and given the name Giuseppe Angelo Roncalli.
+Pope St John XXIII was born on November 25 1881 in Sotto il Monte, Bergamo Province, Lombardy Region, Italy, and given the name Giuseppe Angelo Roncalli.

 We celebrate his feast day on October 11 every year in the Catholic Church.